 More Great Ideas:

-Here’s a few more ideas to update your kitchen:
+Here are a few more ideas to update your kitchen:

 - Line your drawers with colorful contact paper